pulumi/pulumi-hugo/themes/default/content/blog/announcing-pulumiup-conference-2024/index.md

 ---
-title: "Announcing Pulumiup Conference 2024"
+title: "Announcing PulumiUP Conference 2024"

 # The date represents the post's publish date, and by default corresponds with
 # the date and time this file was generated.
 Dates are used for display and